-either/or We are either extremely early or extremely late. neither/nor Neither carrots nor celery was chosen. not only/ but also When Mason won the talent show, he was both/and We plan to visit both Australia and New Zealand when we go on vacation next week. whether/or I don't care whether you call or you text, but let me know when you arrive. no sooner/ than No sooner had the baby finally fallen asleep, than the doorbell rang. if/then If we lose this game, then we are eliminated.

-When writing sentences with correlative conjunctions, make sure the two elements being joined are balanced.
-For example, if a noun follows the first conjunction, then a noun needs to follow the second conjunction, as well.

-Also, watch for subject-verb agreement!
+either/or We are either extremely early or extremely late. neither/nor Neither carrots nor celery was chosen. not only/ but also When Mason won the talent show, he won not only a trophy, but also prize money. both/and We plan to visit both Australia and New Ze when we go on vacation next week. whether/or I don't care whether you call or you text, but let me know when you arrive. no sooner/ than No sooner had the baby finally fallen asleep, than the doorbell rang. if/then If we lose this game , then we are eliminated.
+Also, wate When writing sentences with correlative conjunctions, make sure the two elements being joined are balanced .
+For example, if a noun follows the first conjunction, ther a noun needs to follow the second conjunction, as well. th for subject-verb agreement!
 When connecting two subjects, the second subject must agree with the verb.